 Other parts of the body also contribute to the sensory data provided by the vestibular system.
 This includes the eyes, joints, and muscles.
 As a result of compiling this data, the brain can tell where the body is in connection with your surroundings including the floor, items in the room, and even moving objects.

 This is an infection that occurs inside the labyrinth or inner ear.
-The inflammation is usually caused by the flu or an upper respiratory infection.
-Balance issues and dizziness are the results.
-The good news is that these problems usually resolve when the underlying virus or infection is cleared up.
+The inflammation is usually due to flu or an upper respiratory infection.
+Balance disorders and dizziness are the results.
+The good news is that the resolution of the underlying virus or infection problems usually eliminates labyrinthitis.

 #3 Meniere’s Disease